 Humanitarian Conditions This measures the conditions and status of the people affected, including info about the distribution of severity.3.00 Very lowVery high 5

-Complexity This measures the complexity of the crisis, in terms of factors that affect its mitigation or resolution.3.30 Very lowVery high 5
+Complexity This measures the complexity of the crisis, in terms of factors that affect its mitigation or resolution.3.50 Very lowVery high 5

-Access Constraints This measures the level of humanitarian constraints.2.0No constraintsExtreme constraints
+Access Constraints This measures the level of humanitarian access constraints.3.0No constraintsExtreme constraints

 Insecurity stemming from crises in neighbouring countries impacts populations in Niger.
-In Diffa region, where a state of emergency has been in place since 2015, Boko Haram continues to carry out sporadic attacks on civilians and against the authorities.?Cross-border intercommunal tensions also affect Tillaberi and Tahoua regions, leading to significant population displacement. ?Since September 2018, the Burkina Faso border area has seen increasing attacks by jihadist armed groups against the local population and authorities, leading to a State of Emergency declared in several departments. ?
+In Diffa region, where a state of emergency has been in place since 2015, Boko Haram continues to carry out sporadic attacks on civilians and against the authorities, whilst since September 40,000 Nigerian refugees have crossed the border seeking safety in west Niger.?Cross-border violence and intercommunal tensions also affect Tillaberi and Tahoua regions, leading to significant population displacement. ?Since September 2018, the Burkina Faso border area has seen increasing attacks by jihadist armed groups against the local population and authorities, leading to States of Emergency declared in several departments. ?

 Insecurity also continues to limit food and humanitarian access, amplifying the effects of drought and seasonal floods.
 In Niger, more than 1.2 million people are expected to face IPC Phase 3 (Crisis) or worse between June and August 2019, the latest figures available.?

 350 Sudanese refugees are arrested after part of the Agadez refugee camp in Central Niger, accommodating 1,200 asylum-seekers, was set ablaze on 5 January.
 The incident took place after a refugee sit-in was violently dispersed by Niger security forces where 450 people were detained and 230 injured.
 There are fears of new violence and need of medical assistance and rebuilding material.?